LADEE was designed to characterize the tenuous lunar atmosphere and dust environment from orbit.

-Further objectives are to determine if the Apollo astronaut sightings of diffuse emission at 10s of km above the surface were Na glow or dust and document the dust impactor environment (size-frequency) to help guide design engineering for the outpost and also future robotic missions.
+Further objectives included determining if the Apollo astronaut sightings of diffuse emission at 10s of km above the surface were Na glow or dust and documenting the dust impactor environment (size-frequency) to help guide design engineering for the outpost and future robotic missions.

 - The Lunar Dust Experiment (LDEX)